 The MS in Electrical Engineering (MSEE) program is a flexible degree program for students who seek an advanced professional career in this field.
 It also gives critical knowledge to pursue a PhD in Electrical Engineering.
 Students of the program have the opportunity to build a strong foundation in physical science and mathematics, while exploring key sub-disciplines in Communication & Signal Processing, Computing Systems, Control Systems & Robotics, and Power & Energy Systems, to achieve a thorough command of their chosen sub-disciplines.
-The program's curriculum and the department's state-of-theart laboratories prepare students to develop creative solutions to real-world engineering problems in a global economy.
+The program's curriculum and the department's state-of-the-art laboratories prepare students to develop creative solutions to real-world engineering problems in a global economy.
 Students of this program are actively sought after by local companies through the university's Cooperative Education opportunity.
 This provides students with invaluable job experience, financial assistance, and contacts for potential full-time jobs after graduation.

 The MSEE degree requires the satisfactory completion of a Plan of Study, which must be filed within the first 12 credit hours of graduate course work.
 The plan of study must be approved by the student's advisor and the MSEE graduate coordinator.
 Three options are available: (1) the thesis option requires a minimum of 24 hours of course work plus a minimum of 6 hours of thesis, (2) the directed project option requires a minimum of 30 hours of course work plus a minimum of 3 hours of directed project, and (3) the course work option requires a minimum of 36 hours of course work.
 Each MSEE student chooses a major and a minor specialization area.
-Current major areas in the department are Communication &

-Signal Processing, Computing Systems, Control Systems & Robotics, and Power & Energy Systems.
+Current major areas in the department are Communication & Signal Processing, Computing Systems, Control Systems & Robotics, and Power & Energy Systems.
 Any of these can also be chosen as a minor area.
 In addition, Networking can be a minor area.
-Each option requires a certain number of course in the major area and a certain number of course in the minor area.
+Each option requires a certain number of course in the minor area.
 The plan of study must also have 60 percent of the hours at the 700 level or higher.
-The plan of study must also have nine of the hours at the 800 level or higher.